 - 1 part glacial rock dust

-Simply mix the ingredients together in a plastic bucket or tote, and leave the lid slightly ajar to allow some air movement.
-Allow your mix to sit for 6 – 8 weeks, or longer, before using.
+Mix the ingredients together in a plastic bucket or tote and leave the lid slightly ajar to allow some air movement.
+Allow your mix to sit for 6 – 8 weeks or longer before using.

-Used for starting seeds should be a ‘sterilized’ mix of peat moss and vermiculite or perlite.
+Used for starting seeds, your potting mix should be a ‘sterilized’ mix of peat moss and vermiculite or perlite.

 For the garden transplant beds, look for peat substitutes such as coir, which is made of coconut fibre, a material in plentiful supply.
 Composted leaves and green manures also serve as peat substitutes.

-The principal supplier of nutrients to your seed starter mix: Use the fine, crumbly ‘finished’ compost from your compost pile and sift it through a ¼” mesh screen before adding it to your mix.
+Compost is the principal supplier of nutrients to your seed starter mix.
+Use the fine, crumbly ‘finished’ compost from your compost pile and sift it through a ¼” mesh screen before adding it to your mix.
 Even though the compost appears finished, it may still be too strong for new sprouts.
 By setting your seed starter mix aside for 6 – 8 weeks, the compost and the glacial rock dust combine to fully mature the compost for ready absorption by the young seedling roots.

 A natural quarrying by-product which contains a broad spectrum of minerals in a form readily available to soil microorganisms.
 Rock dust improves soil structure and moisture holding properties, and enhances plant root’s ability to absorb nutrients.